 First thing’s first – congratulations on your new puppy!
-With this new addition to your family comes equal parts joy and responsibility and a lot of unconditional love.
-We’re sharing the essentials that all puppies need in their new home.
+With this new addition to your family comes equal parts joy and responsibility, plus a lot of unconditional love.
+Check out these essentials that all puppies need in their new home.

 1. Appropriate Food